vineet1401/EasyHealth_FE/README.md

 <li>Add your own environment variables to these both files.</li>

-<li>To run the backend, open a new terminal and execute:</li>
+<li>To run the backend, goto to server directory, open a new terminal and execute:</li>

 ```
 npm start
 ```

-<li>To run the frontend, open a new terminal and run 'cd client/' to go to client directory and execute: </li>
+<li>To run the frontend, goto to client directory, open a new terminal and execute: </li>

 ```
 npm start